 Does YouTube Music sell your music via?:

 YouTube Music sells your music via the creation of Art Tracks.
-Art Tracks are available to either free or premium users on YouTube.

 Pay Rate (How Much YouTube Music Pays You)

 There are no up-front or annual subscription costs associated with distributing your release to YouTube Music (or any other store in our Social Platform catalog).
 Instead, TuneCore will retain 80% of all revenue generated through this platform.

 When a subscriber streams your music, you get paid a proportionate share of YouTube Music's subscription revenue per month calculated on terms set out in TuneCore's blanket agreement with the store (this usually excludes streams during a subscriber's free trial).
 Payments will fluctuate each month, depending on the amount of subscription revenue generated and how often your music was streamed.

 Please note: As part of their previously announced plan to merge Google Play with YouTube Music, as of March 2020 all content that has been, or will be, delivered to Google Play will also become available at no additional cost on YouTube Music.